BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- What you get by achieving your goals is not as important as what you become by achieving your goals. – Henry David Thoreau
+ No one can hurt you without your consent. – Eleanor Roosevelt